-CABINET MEMBER FOR CHILDREN'S SERVICES
+CABINET MEMBER FOR CHILDREN, FAMILIES AND SCHOOLS

-The Cabinet Member for Children's Services has an integrated brief that extends across the educational, safeguarding, social and emotional needs of children and young people.
+The Cabinet Member for Children, Families and Schools has an integrated brief that extends across the educational, safeguarding, social and emotional needs of children and young people.
 Sustainable improvement of children's safeguarding will be a major focus of this portfolio.

 The needs of all children and young people, especially the most disadvantaged and vulnerable children and their families and carers, will be realised through a partnership approach with schools, third sector educational providers and partner organisations.
+The Cabinet Member has accountability for:

 Children's Services Needs of all children and young people, especially the most disadvantaged and vulnerable, and their families and carers.
 Political responsibility and accountability for the leadership, strategy and effectiveness of children's services.
 This includes all responsibilities of the statutory Lead Member for Children role.
 Safeguarding Children and Young People With statutory partners, the safety and wellbeing of all children.
 Corporate Parenting Political leadership on improving the lives of looked after children.
 Ensuring all council members, officers and services understand and actively promote the council's responsibilities to looked after children.
-Education and Wellbeing of Children and Young People Political leadership on strategic and statutory duties, including school improvement, special educational needs and disability, early years, and school places.
+Education and Wellbeing of Children and Young People Political leadership on strategic and statutory duties, including school improvement, special educational needs and disability, early years, school places and travel to and from school.
+Domestic Violence All council activity relating to domestic violence and developing a city-wide domestic violence strategy with partners including advice to the Cabinet Member for Housing and Homes on the provision of accommodation.